nawar/kodi-cli/README.md

  -s Stop the current played video
  -j Skip forward in the current played video
  -k Skip backward in the current played video
- -y play YouTube video.
-Use either URL/ID (of video) -q queue YouTube video to the current list.
+ -y Play YouTube video.
+Use either URL/ID (of video) -q Queue YouTube video to the current list.
 Use either URL/ID (of video).
 Use instead of -y.
- -o play YouTube video directly on Kodi.
+ -o Play YouTube video directly on Kodi.
 Use the name of video.
- -v interactive volume control
+ -v Interactive volume control
- -i interactive navigation mode.
+ -i Interactive navigation mode.
 Accept keyboard keys of Up, Down, Left, Right, Back,
     Context menu and information
  -l Play current playlist (most useful after using -q a few times) -t 'text to send'
  -u Increment the volume on Kodi
  -d Decrement the volume on Kodi
- -f toggle fullscreen
+ -f Toggle fullscreen
  -m Update libraries
- -n clean libraries
+ -n Clean libraries
- -h showing this help message
+ -h Showing this help message

 ```